|Link to this site|

 J. Davies Winery is located at the historical Schramsberg Winery in the Diamond Mountain appellation just south of Calistoga.
 J. Davies is named after Jack Davies, who along with his wife Jamie, founded and restored the modern day Schramsberg.
 This is one of the oldest wineries in Napa Valley with a founding dating to 1862 during the Civil War.
 As a result, the earliest hillside vineyards on the property date from 1862.

 Pinot Noir and Chardonnay had been planted on the Schramsberg property for many years, but the estate is best for growing red Bordeaux varieties.
 As a result, their grapes for Schramberg's sparkling wines are sourced from cool weather generally coastal California locations.

 Second generation vintner Hugh Davies, winemaker Sean Thompson, and the Davies/Schramsberg team produced three vineyard-designate Pinot Noir wines from the 2009 vintage (Ferrington and Londer vineyards in the Anderson Valley and Nobles Vineyards in the West Sonoma Coast) and two from the 2010 vintage (Londer and Nobles vineyards).
-The wines are sold on the Schramsberg website (the wines immediately sold out to wine club members).
+Spring Hill Vineyard was later added.